Cookies managing

 Graphics

-The graphic design for SFT Schrifted Sans was inspired by the city of Stockholm and its reputation for stylish and functional design.
+The design of SFT Schrifted Sans was inspired by the city of Stockholm and its reputation for stylish and functional design.
 It was enough to spend three month there to develop a solution that embodies the spirit of local typography, even though the typeface does not directly reference any specific Swedish inscriptions.

 Family